Elucide/Elucide-s-Virtual-Bender/README.md

 1. Clone this repo:
    `git clone https://github.com/Elucide/Elucide-s-Virtual-Bender`

+   or download zip

-2. Open the `glitch_engine.pde` file in Processing.
+3. Open the `elucide_virtual_bender.pde` file in Processing.

-3. Run the sketch and load an image.
+4. Run the sketch and load an image.

 ## 🧑‍💻 Author